 Jefferson’s life of outspoken self-expression was nothing short of revolutionary.
-And he, more than any other Founding Father, would help solidify our freedom of speech.
+And Thomas Jefferson would help solidify our freedom of speech more than any other Founding Father.

 Born in Shadwell, Virginia, on April 13, 1743, Jefferson’s formal education began when he was just five years old.
 Young Jefferson studied Latin, Greek, French, history, science, and the classics.
 When he was 16, he entered the College of William and Mary and studied mathematics, metaphysics, and philosophy.
 The acquisition of knowledge and the art of effective communication became an obsession for Jefferson.

-Jefferson’s commitment to self-expression would carry over to his later endeavors as a public servant.
+The commitment Thomas Jefferson had to freedom of speech would carry over to his later endeavors as a public servant.
 He was directly responsible for our First Amendment and the freedom of speech it protects.
 Jefferson was out of the country serving as ambassador to France when the Bill of Rights was being debated.
 But Jefferson regularly corresponded with James Madison and convinced the younger statesman to fight for such protections.
 The Supreme Court has even traced the language of the First Amendment directly to a bill previously introduced by Jefferson in the Virginia legislature.